OceanDynamicsUConn/GroupManual/README.md

     Our group also has a lab space, which we will use to for group meetings.
 You will have a key to the lab and are welcome to set up shop there, if you need some privacy.

-    If you decide to work remotely for longer than one day, you should let Cesar know of your plans.
+    Of course, you may need to work remotely for many different reasons (life events, pandemic, bad weather).
+If your remote work is just for a few days, you don't need to notify Cesar, unless we have an in person meeting that you will miss (or have join in remotely).
+But if you decide to work remotely for a week or longer, you should first discuss your plans with Cesar.

 3. **Vacation and sick days**

-All group members should take four weeks of vacation per year.
+    You are entitled to a number of days of [paid leave](https://hr.uconn.edu/ga-leave-administration/).
+Regardless of UConn's lack of paid vacation for graduate students, Cesar recommends that all group members take four weeks of vacation per year.
+    Cesar will generally take two weeks of time off during Holidays, after the end of Fall Semester, and more two weeks sometime in the summer.
+Cesar will notify you of his time off.
+You should notify him  at least two weeks in advance of your vacation plans.

 ## Communication